skhanhub/twitter-search/README.md

 ## Future Improvements

-1. Improve error handleing and css styles.
+1. Improve error handling and CSS styles.
 2. More unit tests.
 3. Mock express res.sendFile() (Currently need to build the client for this route to work.
-Will crate a stub in the future)
+Will create a stub in the future)

 ## FAQ